isaacullah/isaacullah.github.io/models/index.md

 ## NetLogo Models for Class that are not web-based

 The NetoLogo software will run on Mac, Windows, and Linux systems (sorry, no Chromebooks or iPads!).
 First [download NetLogo 6.1.1](http://ccl.northwestern.edu/netlogo/download.shtml).
 These models will likely not run in earlier versions of NetLogo.

-Download these .zip archives, and unzip them on your computer (for help with .zip files on Mac and Windows (read this article)[https://www.sweetwater.com/sweetcare/articles/how-to-zip-and-unzip-files/]). **It's important to keep all the files in the archive together in the same folder when you unzip them.** You can run the models by using the File > Open function in NetLogo, and then navigating to the ".nlogo" file from the model you want to run.
+Then, download the .zip archives below, and unzip them on your computer (for help with .zip files on Mac and Windows [read this article](https://www.sweetwater.com/sweetcare/articles/how-to-zip-and-unzip-files/)). **It's important to keep all the files in the archive together in the same folder when you unzip them.** You can run the models by using the File -> Open function in NetLogo, and then navigating to the ".nlogo" file of the model you want to run.

 - [The BACO Model](BACO.zip)
 - [City Sandbox](City_Sandbox.zip)